Steven Soderbergh: Method

 In addition to his directing, he is frequently a screenwriter for his films.
 Scott Tobias of The A. V. Club has noted his method of experimental filmmaking as "rigorously conceived, like a mathematician working out a byzantine equation".
-Starting in 2000 with his film Traffic, Soderbergh has used various pseudonyms when directing films in order to hide the fact that he edits, writes, and arranges in opening and closing credits.
+Starting in 2000 with his film Traffic, when directing films Soderbergh has used various pseudonyms in order to hide the fact that he edits, writes, and arranges.

 When working with actors, Soderbergh prefers to pursue a non-intrusive directorial style.
 "I try and make sure they're OK, and when they're in the zone, I leave them alone.
-I don't get in their way."
+I don't get in their way".
 This method has attracted repeat performances by many high-profile movie stars which has established a reoccurring collaboration between them and Soderbergh.